-- Submit an application through the Occupational Therapy Centralized Application Service (OTCAS) - Maintain an overall GPA of 3.0 - Complete all prerequisite courses - Receive no grade in a science or math course below B- and no grade below a C+ in non-science prerequisites - Only one math or science course can be retaken one time to achieve the required grade - Complete an interview with and receive a recommendation from the Occupational Therapy admissions committee - Document 100 volunteer hours under the supervision of a licensed occupational therapist to be completed by the undergraduate's sophomore year (at least 50 hours must be completed at time of application) - Complete an essay on motivation to pursue occupational therapy as a career - Obtain two professional recommendations on letterhead, including one from a licensed occupational therapist - Fulfillment of Technical Standards for the Master of Science in Occupational Therapy
+- Submit an application through the Occupational Therapy Centralized Application Service (OTCAS) - Maintain an overall GPA of 3.0 - Complete all prerequisite courses - Receive no grade in a science or math course below B- and no grade below a C+ in non-science prerequisites - Only one math or science course can be retaken one time to achieve the required grade - Complete an interview with and receive a recommendation from the Occupational Therapy Admissions Committee - Document 100 volunteer hours under the supervision of a licensed occupational therapist to be completed by the undergraduate's sophomore year (at least 50 hours must be completed at time of application) - Complete an essay on motivation to pursue occupational therapy as a career - Obtain three professional recommendations on letterhead, including one from a licensed occupational therapist - Fulfillment of Technical Standards for the Master of Science in Occupational Therapy

-The B.S. in Life Sciences will be conferred upon successful completion of the first professional year of the Master of Science in Occupational Therapy.
+The B.S. in Life Sciences will be conferred upon successful completion of the first professional year of the graduate phase in Occupational Therapy.
 Students in this track not accepted into the professional phase of the occupational therapy program must complete requirements for another undergraduate major to receive a baccalaureate degree.

-• B.S./M.S. - Combined Bachelor of Science in Life Sciences, Occupational Therapy Option/Master of Science in Occupational Therapy

-B.S./D.P.T. - Combined Bachelor of Science in Life Sciences, Physical Therapy Option/Doctor of Physical Therapy
+- B.S./OTD Combined Bachelor of Science in Life Sciences, Occupational Therapy Option/Doctorate in Occupational Therapy - B.S./M.S.
+Combined Bachelor of Science in Life Sciences, Occupational Therapy Option/Master of Science in Occupational Therapy